AxonFramework/cdi/README.md

 Please have a look at the examples in the [example](/example) folder.

 ### Java EE
-The [Java EE](/example/javaee) example demonstrates the usage inside any Java EE 7+ compatible application server much as Paraya or WildFly.
+The [Java EE](/example/javaee) example demonstrates usage inside any Java EE 7+ compatible application server much as Paraya or WildFly.
 The example is a generic Maven web application you should be able to build on any IDE, generate a Java EE 7 war and deploy to your favorite application server.
 We have so far tested against Payara.

 ## Advanced Usage